millskyle/hm-pktfwd/README.md

 # hm-pktfwd
 Helium Miner Packet Forwarder

+This is a port of the Nebra Packet Forwarder for use on the RisingHF miner.
+This packet forwarder seems to be much more reliable than the stock one on the RHF2S308.

 This is a Python app that uses prebuilt utilities to detect the correct concentrator chip and region, then start the concentrator accordingly.

 hm-pktfwd builds off three other repos which each built a portion of the code required to run the packet forwarder.